Vision Metron TFE Team Edition Extension Installation Tips and Info

 This all fits in nicely, and the extension has a relief groove in it to remove any chance of your electronic wire being pinched under weight.
 The armrest pad holds the rubber spacer in securely.

-Travis is a mechanic at our shop and pro triathlete who uses the Vision TFE Team extensions on his LTD edition Cervelo P-Series.
+Travis is a mechanic at our shop and a pro triathlete who uses the Vision TFE Team extensions on his LTD edition Cervelo P-Series.
 He pairs the extensions with the Vision Metron pad mount and a Profile Design base bar.

 From the front, the extensions blend well with the rest of the bike.